seongyooncho/RoboND-DeepLearning-Project/writeup.md

 Here are actual implementations of code encoder and decoder blocks and FCN model.

 #### Encoder block
 It’s in the 4th block of `code/model_training.ipynb`.
-It simply applies separable convolution and batch normalization to input layer.
+It simply applies depthwise separable convolution and batch normalization to input layer.
+It drastically reduces parameters needed than normal convolution.
+So it’s a lot faster and efficient.
 ```python
 def encoder_block(input_layer, filters, strides):
     output_layer = separable_conv2d_batchnorm(input_layer, filters, strides)